samthedataman/wsj_scraper/README.md

 5) Space on your hardrive to download the data

-Once run, this script will create a new directory for the current day and save comment data, per article within seperate csv files.
+Once run, this script will create a new directory for the current day within the master directory set by the user, and then save comment data, per article within seperate csv files.
+The file(s) naming convention is {TODAY_DATE}_article_name.csv

 A Master csv file will also be created within the day-based-directory which is an appended file of all comment data for that day for every article.
+The master file naming convention is MasterCSV_{TODAY_DATE}.csv

 Current Meta Data Artificats :